Zeto's wireless EEG machine

 Imagine being told that you need to take down intricate braids or cut your dreadlocks – hairstyles often deeply tied to culture, identity, and personal expression – just to undergo an EEG.
 What may seem like a minor inconvenience to some can become a major obstacle to others, delaying critical diagnostic tests and adding stress to an already daunting medical experience.

-This issue has disproportionately impacted patients, whose natural hair types and protective hairstyles are often incompatible with the rigid requirements of traditional EEG technology.
+This issue has disproportionately impacted patients whose natural hair types and protective hairstyles are often incompatible with the rigid requirements of traditional EEG technology.
 As a result, many patients have encountered frustrating barriers to accessing the care they need.

 The good news is that Zeto EEG technology is removing these barriers.
-Zeto’s wireless EEG headsets are designed to accommodate all hair types, from straight and wavy to curly and coily, including protective styles like dreadlocks, cornrows, and braids.
+Zeto’s wireless textured hair EEG headsets are designed to accommodate all hair types, from straight and wavy to curly and coily, including protective styles like dreadlocks, cornrows, and braids.

 Unlike traditional EEG systems, Zeto headsets do not require the use of abrasive pastes or applications of messy electrolytes to obtain accurate readings.
 Instead, it sits comfortably on the head, regardless of hair volume, texture, or style.
 This ensures that patients with textured hair or complex hairstyles no longer need to worry about altering their hair for the test.